luzhixing12345/Anime-WGAN/README.md

 |WGANP|ANIME256|[download](https://github.com/luzhixing12345/Anime-WGAN/releases/download/v0.0.4/WGANP_D_ANIME256.pth)|[download](https://github.com/luzhixing12345/Anime-WGAN/releases/download/v0.0.4/WGANP_G_ANIME256.pth)|
 ||ANIME|[download](https://github.com/luzhixing12345/Anime-WGAN/releases/download/v0.0.4/WGANP_D_ANIME.pth)|[download](https://github.com/luzhixing12345/Anime-WGAN/releases/download/v0.0.4/WGANP_G_ANIME.pth)|

-If you don't want to train by yourself(about 36~48h), download the pretrained model G and move it under `./checkpoints`, then run generate.py as above to generate images, **remember to use the correct path and model name.**
+If you don't want to train by yourself(about 36~48h), download the pretrained model G and move it under `./checkpoints`, then run generate.py as above to generate images, **remember to use the correct path name.**

 > actually if you just want to generate an anime picture you only need to download G, but whatever, I uploaded all.